 Master Plan Development

 Improvements to facilities and offerings are needed to keep the park vibrant, equitable and enjoyable for its many users.
 A publicly driven master planning process is underway to help shape the future of this park.
 The master planning process, began in March 2023, is tailored to gain a detailed understanding of the total communities needs to help create a strong master plan to guide future development.
-An online survey is currently open on Speak Up Fayetteville for residents to share their feedback.

 Learn more at the Walker Park Improvements and Master Plan page.